phenopolis/pheno4j/README.md

 RETURN count(n.prop) + count(r.prop);
 ```
 ### Create the constraints and indexes ###
+These only need to be run once i.e. they are persisted after a restart.
 ```
 CREATE CONSTRAINT ON (p:Term) ASSERT p.termId IS UNIQUE;
 CREATE CONSTRAINT ON (p:Person) ASSERT p.personId IS UNIQUE;